I Propose The Potomac

 I Want to be in the Room Where It Happens

-The Kennedy Center, across the Potomac River from Arlington, provides the ideal opportunity for you to be in the room witnessing the musical Hamilton for yourself.
-The smash Broadway hit runs June 12-Sept.
-16 at the Kennedy Center – just a short stroll or one Metro stop away from Arlington.
+And of course, this summer, the John F. Kennedy Center for the Performing Arts, located just across the Potomac River from Arlington, provides the ideal opportunity for you to be in the room witnessing the musical Hamilton for yourself.
+The smash Broadway hit runs June 12-September 16 at the Kennedy Center – just a short stroll or one Metro stop away from Arlington.

 Metro: Foggy Bottom-GWU